iammatthias/obsidian-pinata-image-uploader/README.md

 ### Automatic Upload Methods

-#### Paste Upload
+#### Paste Upload (Recommended)

 1. Copy an image to clipboard
 2. Paste directly into note (Cmd/Ctrl + V)
 3. Image uploads automatically if enabled

-#### Drag and Drop Upload
+#### Drag and Drop Upload (Recommended)

 1. Drag image file into note
 2. Image uploads automatically if enabled

 ### Remote Image Handling

-The plugin can process remote images from various sources:
+The plugin can process remote images from various sources.
+For best results:

--   Popular CDNs (Cloudinary, Imgix, etc.)
--   WordPress media
--   General image URLs
+1. Use direct image URLs when possible

-Remote images are:

-1. Downloaded
-2. Uploaded to IPFS
-3. Replaced with IPFS links
+2. Copy/paste or drag and drop the original image when available
+3. Some CDN and optimized image URLs will be automatically processed

 ### Image Link Format